GithubArnavSharma/FrackingEarthquakesAnalysis/README.md

 ![image](https://user-images.githubusercontent.com/77365987/164565798-ce0c08b1-69cf-47f4-a6ed-30ea4f272a6e.png)
 ![image](https://user-images.githubusercontent.com/77365987/164565634-923cd4ba-2568-4e12-b771-86dc41af25a6.png)

-After doing basic data analysis on all of the datasets, the question of this project can finally be answered: Does fracking cause earthquakes?
+After doing basic data analysis on all of the datasets, the question of this project can finally start being answered: Does fracking cause earthquakes?
-By combining the datasets in order to make a regression plots for US states for both 2011-12 fracking operations and 2013 earthquakes, it was concluded that there is no correlation between fracking and earthquakes.
+By combining the datasets in order to make a regression plot for US states for both 2011-12 fracking operations and 2013 earthquakes, it was concluded that there is no correlation between fracking and earthquakes.

 ![image](https://user-images.githubusercontent.com/77365987/164567838-73cd5f58-b4c9-4351-91ba-b19b8c3ade65.png)